matthewfranglen/category-set-graph/README.md

 The minimal mapping that a function can provide is a value in category X to no value in category Set.
 I have defined this as Lib.toNothing

+The next most minimal mapping is a function from category X to the singleton set in category Set.
+I have defined this as Lib.toSingleton

+Are these functors?
+I don't think they are.

 ## Definitions